 2. Create a consistent pre-sleep routine.

-4. A bedtime that happens before your child can become overtired.
+4. A bedtime that takes place before your child can become overtired.

 With these four elements in place, your child will have a much easier (and faster!) time mastering the art of self-soothing.

-Step 2: Create a plan to learn self-soothing.
+Step 2: Create a plan to teach self-soothing.

 Successful self-soothing means that baby (or child) can both put himself down to sleep and calm himself if he rouses during the night.

-Teaching self-soothing is one of the most fraught topics in new motherhood, but I believe in a straightforward approach that allows families to make the right decision for themselves.
+Teaching self-soothing is often a fraught topic in new motherhood, but I believe in a straightforward approach that allows families to make the right decision for themselves.

 Talk with your partner.